© 2009 Ian

 a film by Phillip Noyce released through Parmount Pictures in 1992

-For all the promises we make that when faced with a difficult situation we won’t cower, but will fearlessly act where others have failed their consciences, we never really know.
+We never really know what we are going to do, despite all the promises we make that when faced with a difficult situation we won’t cower, but will fearlessly act where others have failed their consciences.
 We cannot know what we’re really made of until we’re tested.
 Sometimes the test never comes.
 We die, never knowing.
 But we didn’t fail, either.
-For those who are tested, and who cower in turpitude and let something awful happen, to survive that may be worse than dying.
+For those who are tested, but cower and let something awful happen, to survive may be worse than dying.

 Ryan looks at his wife and child, hesitates, and then charges the nearest killer.
 Cathy yells in protest.
 She values her husband’s life more than the well-heeled strangers.
 But Jack doesn’t listen.
 He was a Marine and knows something about fighting.
 Sure, it’s been at least fifteen years since all that.
 But, as he reflects later, “pure rage” was driving him.
 No way would he let these people die without him doing anything.
 He’d never forgive himself.
 And against all odds, Jack Ryan succeeds.
 He never made an explicit promise that he would save somebody being threatened by terrorists, but something told him that he couldn’t look himself in the eye if he did nothing.